How to Build a Customer Experience Strategy

 - What questions will we need to continuously answer?
 And how quickly can we answer them?

-From here, a continuous intelligence platform can help you measure your strategy’s success and isolate areas for improvement.
+From here, a customer intelligence platform can help you measure your strategy’s success and isolate areas for improvement.
 You can use the growth and engagement metrics you have aggregated, and start asking specific questions about your data, like:

 - Where do my customers drop off, and most frequently?